 Dickinson High School has implemented within the school day a 30 minute period of time called "Opportunity Period."
 Opportunity Period (OP) is an integral part of our school's Response to Intervention Program (RTI) where administration, faculty, and staff use various strategies to help students become more academically successful in school.
+Opportunity Period is viewed the same as any other class period, and students are required to attend OP when assigned.
+Students that do not attend when assigned are subject to disciplinary action as determined by the administration.
+Any absence from an assigned Opportunity Period must either be pre-approved by the administration or medically documented by a note from an appropriate licensed healthcare provider indicating that the student was attending a medically-related appointment.
 Students are assigned to OP by teachers and administration for various reasons such as: